yourlabs/djTezos/README.md

 Django-Tezos provides Django Models and uWSGI Spooler (djCall) integration with PyTezos.

+# DEPRECATION WARNING

+This app is deprecated in favor of DjWebdApp, which supports multiple blockchains and indexation to build true dApps.

 ## Install djTezos

 Install djtezos with pip then add djtezos to INSTALLED_APPS.